Most people have at least a general understanding that the stock market is intended to represent our underlying economy.

 Coincident economic indicators

-Sticking with the theme of studying labour market data for a moment, one of the most widely followed coincident indicators is the number of employees that presently sit on non-agricultural payrolls.
+Let’s stick with the theme of studying labour market data for a moment.
+One of the most widely followed coincident indicators is the number of employees that presently sit on non-agricultural payrolls.

-The idea with this measure is essentially the same as the first two (initial jobless claims and manufacturing hours worked) in that economists are trying to get a read on how many people are actively working in the economy.
+The idea with this measure is essentially the same as the first two (initial jobless claims and manufacturing hours worked).
+Simply put, economists are trying to get a read on how many people are actively working in the economy.

-However, the difference being with non-agricultural payrolls is that it tends to be a more conservative measure for two reasons.
+The difference with non-agricultural payrolls is that it tends to be a more conservative measure for two reasons.

-One is that it acts to smooth out short-term fluctuations that can arise from the variability of manufacturing hours worked which can sometimes threaten to provide analysts with false signals.
-The other is that it allows for an increase in demand for hiring in one labour market to offset another market that may happen to be experiencing a decline.
+First, it acts to smooth out short-term fluctuations that can arise from the variability of manufacturing hours worked.
+This can sometimes threaten to provide analysts with false signals.
+Second, it allows for an increase in demand for hiring in one labour market to offset another market that might be experiencing a decline.

-However, if those job losses were to be more than offset by increased hiring within the technology sector, the end result would be a good, rather than bad one, for the broader economy.
+Take, for example, the case of widespread layoffs within the print publishing industry.
+This would spike initial jobless claims.
+However, if those job losses were to be more than offset by increased hiring within the technology sector?
+The result would be a good, rather than a bad one, for the broader economy.

 Lagging economic indicators

-Then there are the lagging indicators and at this point you might be wondering what is the point of a lagging indicator, if it’s reporting on something that has already happened?
+At this point, you might be wondering what is the point of a lagging indicator — especially if it’s reporting on something that has already happened.

-But like coincident indicators that can be used to confirm a trend first suspected using leading indicators, lagging indicators can be incorporated as part of economic forecasts in that they can help to provide a confirmation of what economists have already been anticipating.
+Lagging indicators can be part of economic forecasts.
+This is similar to how coincident indicators can help confirm a trend first suspected using leading indicators.
+Basically, they can help to confirm what economists have already been anticipating.

-Because the lending business has traditionally been conservative, an increase in new loans will often provide an indication that financial institutions have good reason to believe that business conditions have already begun to improve.
+Take, for example, the number of new loans being issued to businesses and individuals by lending institutions.
+The lending business has traditionally been conservative.
+An increase in new loans will often indicate that financial institutions have good reason to believe that business conditions have already begun to improve.

 How do economic indicators relate to the stock market?

-Economic indicators are widely followed by analysts and wealth managers alike because they can help to provide an explanation for what is taking place beneath the surface of the underlying economy.
+Analysts and wealth managers alike follow economic indicators.
+These indicators can help to explain what is taking place beneath the surface of the underlying economy.

-However, what’s interesting to note is that one of the key indicators that has not already been discussed is the general trend of the stock market itself.
+One of the key indicators not already discussed is the general trend of the stock market itself.

-While no one is suggesting that there is a “fail-safe approach” that will allow forecasters to consistently predict the next bull or bear market, investors should find that they will be served well by familiarizing themselves with some of the more widely followed economic indicators and the role they play in the underlying economy.
+No one is suggesting that there is a “fail-safe approach” allowing forecasters to consistently predict the next bull or bear market.
+Investors will be served well by familiarizing themselves with some of the more widely followed economic indicators, and the role they play in the underlying economy and stock market.

-At the very least, even if investors and analysts may never be quite sure of exactly where the market is headed next, they can at least gain a degree of comfort in having a greater sense of awareness as to where the economy – and the market – is at any given point in time.
+Investors and analysts can’t reliably predict where the market is headed next.
+At the very least, they have a greater sense of awareness as to where the economy – and the market – is at any given point in time.

-Meaning that more often than not the best plan of action will be to stay the course while maintaining a clear view of the horizon.
+Keeping in mind that, like the weather, markets – and indicators – can be notoriously fickle.
+More often than not, the best plan of action will be to stay the course while maintaining a clear view of the horizon.